edurant/edurant.github.io/courses/cs384/lab1.md

 Run System | Administration | Snaptic Package Manager.
-	Enter your password to confirm that you are the first system user (the default user with administrative privledges under Ubuntu).
+	Enter your password to confirm that you are the first system user (the default user with administrative privileges under Ubuntu).

 Ensure that the following packages are selected: manpages, manpages-dev, libqt3-headers, libqt3-mt-dev (includes qmake), gedit.
 You might also want to search for and install the "kevelop" packages.
 This
 provides an IDE (integrated development environment) for C++ that you may wish to try, but the method supported in class will be using a text editor and the command line compiler tools.

 Click "Mark All Upgrades" to bring your system up to date with the latest Ubuntu patches.
 We recommend using the "Smart Upgrade" option.